 The 17 Forums will share technical insights, knowledge, and expertise and showcase pioneering technologies across the full spectrum of the energy sector, with the aim of creating momentum for the changes needed to deliver a global energy system that meets its social, environmental, and economic challenges.

 Energy Transition: The Path to Net Zero

-World population is still increasing, and billions of people need to be brought out of energy poverty, requiring more energy in the future than today.
-Our challenge is to involve all stakeholders so that our energy transformation is responsible, reflects good governance and the needs of society, the climate, the environment, leading to a reliable, economically viable, and sustainable energy future and a better world for all.
+The world population is still increasing, and billions of people need to be brought out of energy poverty, requiring more energy in the future than today.
+Our challenge is to involve all stakeholders so that our energy transformation is responsible, and reflects good governance and the needs of society, the climate, and the environment, leading to a reliable, economically viable, and sustainable energy future and a better world for all.
 This will be the Net Zero approach addressed at the Congress.